umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/backoffice/settings.md

 <summary>Welcome</summary>

 The Welcome dashboard is the first dashboard in the Settings section.
 Like all dashboards, it is displayed next to the Settings tree and consists of a view that can be customized.
-The Welcome dashboard consists of links to different resources or items in the Settings section.
+The Welcome dashboard consists of links to different resources that can be used when developing your Umbraco website.

 </details>